M-4 motorway (Pakistan)

-The M4 is a north–south motorway in Pakistan that connects the cities of Faisalabad and Multan.
+The M-4 Motorway or the Pindi Bhattian–Multan Motorway is a north–south motorway in Pakistan that connects the cities of Faisalabad and Multan.
 The 309 km motorway also connects to the M2, M3 and M5 motorways.
+It was originally called the Faisalabad–Khanewal Expressway (E4).

 History

 The M4 Motorway was planned as part of Pakistan's Motorway Network from Faisalabad to Multan.
 The ground-breaking ceremony of the project was carried out by then president of Pakistan Parvez Musharraf in 2007.
 At that time already constructed motorway from Faisalabad to Pindi Bhattian was named as M3 Motorway, sometimes it was referred to as shortest motorway of Pakistan.
 However, in 2013, when Mian Muhammad Nawaz Sharif became Prime Minister of Pakistan, another motorway from Lahore to Darkhana (Abdul Hakeem) was planned under CPEC to provide an alternate route for traffic coming to & from Lahore, bounded for Multan & subsequently up till Karachi so as to avoid/ reduce congestion over already existing N-5.
 This new motorway was designated as M3 Motorway (Lahore Abdul Hakeem Motorway) & the previously named M3 Motorway (Pindi Bhattian to Faisalabad) was merged with Faisalabad Multan Motorway & the entire stretch from Pindi Bhattian to Multan was named as M4 Motorway (Pindi Bhattian- Faisalabad- Multan Motorway).